 When you have your project all set up, it’s time to find out who your future Instagram or Twitter influencer marketing star is!

 Then go to the analysis tab.
-Choose “The most popular authors”.
+Pick “The most popular authors”.
 Those are the users who already know your product and spread the word around about it.
 Your best influencers are probably already in your network.

 On the right side of the screen, you see a “Filter mentions” tab.
 You can select the social media channel you’re most interested in.
 Marketing strategy for Facebook will be different than the plan developed for Instagram, but with Brand24 you can identify the right influencers for every platform.